 - In the Activity chooser, select Forum and then click Add.
 The Adding a new Forum page will open.

-- Configure settings for the forum.
+- On the Forum page, configure settings for the forum.
 For more information on these options, see Configure Forum Options (below).

 When you add a Forum activity to a Moodle course, you can choose from a number of settings.
-The first setting is required; all the remaining settings are optional.
 Click particular headings to view those settings, or Expand all (top right) to view all settings.
 This section describes each setting.

 - Forum name (required)

 This name displays as a link to the forum on your course page.
 Use something unique that clearly identifies this forum from other course activities.
 We also recommend keeping the name short.